vidyagames998/vidyagames998.github.io/totk/gear.md

 - These respawn every blood moon
 - Dropped items sell for lots of money

-## Crushing rocks
-Directly west of Eldin Canyon skyview tower is a chest with a cobbler crusher in it.
-Most rocks will break with 1 hit from it.
-It's durability is very high.

 ## Arrows

 Boxes can be ultrahanded, rotated, and dropped on the ground to get more arrows.
 You can also buy them from vendors.